mayooear/gpt4-pdf-chatbot-langchain/README.md

 This repo can load multiple PDF files.

-1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+1. Inside `data-ingestion/docs` folder, add your pdf files or folders that contain pdf files.

 1. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.